daggerhart/widget-wrangler/README.txt

 == Description ==

-Widget Wrangler is a plugin for Wordpress that gives administrators a clean interface for managing widgets on a page by page basis.
+Widget Wrangler is a plugin for WordPress that gives administrators a clean interface for managing widgets on a page by page basis.
 On each page, you can control what widgets appear where.

 Widget Wrangler provides the following features: